James Wood (critic): Reception

 In reviewing one of his works, Adam Begley of the Financial Times wrote that Wood "is the best literary critic of his generation".

 Martin Amis described Wood as "a marvellous critic, one of the few remaining."
-Fellow book reviewer and journalist Christopher Hitchens was fond of James Wood's work, in one case giving his students a copy of Wood's review of the John Updike novel Terrorist, citing it as far better than his own.
+Fellow book reviewer and journalist Christopher Hitchens was fond of Wood's work, in one case giving his students a copy of Wood's review of the John Updike novel Terrorist, citing it as far better than his own.

 In the 2004 issue of n+1, the editors criticised both Wood and The New Republic, writing:

 Poor James Wood!
 Now here was a talent—but an odd one, with a narrow, aesthetician's interests and idiosyncratic tastes...
 In the company of other critics who wrote with such seriousness, at such length, in such old-fashioned terms, he would have been less burdened with the essentially parodic character of his enterprise.

 Wood wrote a reply in the Fall 2005 issue, explaining his conception of the "autonomous novel" and pointing out the editors' hypocrisy in criticizing negative book reviews in an essay that was "itself a wholly negative attack on negativity":

 There I was, waiting for the sweets of positivity, for the proposals and manifestos and counterarguments, only to find the merest dusting of kiddies' sugar: "And what can we do, with thirty-six weeks left on our discount subscription [to the New Republic]?
 Forget about it.
 We're young yet: so we'll go and be among the young."
 Perhaps this was ironically intended; a few lines earlier there had emerged the stronger hint of a proposal ...
 Positive individuality; the cultivation of "something new" (anything, as long as it is something?); a connection to the Great Tradition; and... youth!
 One of the editors, Keith Gessen, could be found on the last page of the magazine writing: "It is time to say what you mean."
 Indeed, but what do you mean?
 The Editors had unwittingly proved the gravamen of their own critique: that it is easier to criticize than to propose.